AlphaGriffin/orbit/README.rst

 Alpha Griffin Python Starter Project
 ====================================

-Starting point for a Python project.
+Starting point for a Python project in the Alpha Griffin namespace.

+Use http://git.alphagriffin.com/DummyScript/fauxpython instead if you're not packaging for Alpha Griffin.

 .. contents:: Table of Contents
 .. toctree::